Skip to content

 FAQ

-Can I switch unified API providers without re-authenticating customers?
+Can I migrate from Merge.dev to another unified API without re-authenticating customers?

-Yes, but only if you own the OAuth applications your customers authorized.
-When tokens are bound to your client ID, you can export them and import them into any new provider.
-If the vendor owns the OAuth app, migration requires re-authentication.
+Yes, but only if you registered your own OAuth applications (BYO client) when setting up through Merge.dev.
+If the tokens are bound to your client_id, you can export them and import them into any other provider.
+If Merge.dev's OAuth app was used, the tokens are bound to their client_id and you will need customers to re-authenticate.

-How do you handle API rate limits during a migration?
+How do I handle accounts that need re-authentication during a migration?

 More from our Blog